 A pelvic sonogram is a diagnostic imaging test used to visualize the internal structure of organs in the pelvic region.
-Males may need a pelvic sonogram to examine the prostrate, bladder, or seminal vesicles.
+Males may need a pelvic sonogram to examine the prostate, bladder, or seminal vesicles.
 Infertility, unexplained pelvic pain, or abnormal vaginal bleeding may indicate the need for a woman to have an ultrasound exam.
 The noninvasive test is used to diagnose reproductive disorders, including fibroids, cysts, and polyps, and it can indicate the need for further testing for colorectal or prostate cancer.
 This procedure is painless and usually only requires a 15 minute appointment.

 Ultrasound is commonly used during pregnancy to measure the growth of the unborn baby.
 The images produced can reveal the amount of amniotic fluid within the uterus and any developmental problems the baby may be having.
 A sonogram is used to confirm the due date of a pregnancy and determine the placement of the placenta when the time for delivery approaches.